-So what can you do if you get temporarily banned from LinkedIn?
-We look at the full details, including how you can recover your account.
+So what to do if you get temporarily banned from LinkedIn?

 Top reasons why your LinkedIn account was blocked